 Nests, for example, can be aerial or ground, can resemble paper-like balls the size of soccer balls or basketballs with multi-layers (yellow jackets and bald-faced hornet), fist-sized mud nests (mud daubers), or be single layer comb-like nests with no paper enclosure (paper wasps).

-Wasps typically build their nests within or handing from:
+Wasps typically build their nests within or hanging from:

 If you come across a nest whose location does not pose a threat to your home or business, leave it be.
 Also do not approach a nest that appears to be active.
 Active nests often have wasps swarming the exterior of them.
 The wasps are social, and feel threatened, they may swarm and sting in defense.
 Some wasps, like the bald-faced hornet, are very aggressive, and will even chase you for long distances in attempts to sting you.